BrookaBrooke/movie-mixer/journals/ben_gerber.md

 # 1-25-23

 Realized I only made the change to prevent the double sorting of answers into one of the game modes, now it's added to the other.
+Pushed trivia game to main, with all the deployment stuff to worry about I'm not sure if there will be time before Friday to add the difficulty setting stuff.
+To do that I may need to create new routes for each difficulty if it's something I want to pass through the URL as a parameter like `trivia/endless/medium` or `trivia/limited/10/medium`.
+If I can find a different way to do it it might be easier.